CHAPTER ONE: 1800

 and election process for new members of Staff Affairs by:

-Register, Today@Idaho, Staff Affairs website), during the month
+publications (i.e., The Daily Register, Staff Affairs website), during the month

 of February.
 Notice will also be sent via Staff Affairs email listservs.
 Nominations must be in writing and signed